testbenchcc/markdown-notes-app/README.md

     - Enforced against `imageMaxPasteBytes` from settings, with an optional confirm dialog when exceeded.
     - Uploaded via `/api/images/paste`.
     - Resulting markdown snippet from the server is inserted at the cursor.
+  - Upload progress is shown in an editor banner using a fixed-width hash/dash bar, which appears during upload, briefly shows the completion state, then hides.
   - Viewer applies image sizing options from notebook settings (`imageFitToNoteWidth`, `imageMaxWidth`, `imageMaxHeight`) via CSS so images respect per-notebook size preferences.

 ### Settings UI and persistence